beckadamtheinventor/BASM-3/README.md

 Ex. `1 + πPOP` -> pop the stack and add 1, return the result.

 These can be useful for setting and restoring the `ORIGIN` variable.
-Ex. `ORIGIN 0` -> push the current origin, set the origin to 0.
+Ex. `ORIGIN πPUSH 0` -> push the current origin, set the origin to 0.
     `//some code`
     `ORIGIN πPOP` -> pop the stack to set the origin to what it was before.

 `πECHO` -> Print the following numeric value
 `πPUTS` -> Print the following string value

+# Opcode prefixes
+There are four opcode prefixes that can be used in BASM at this moment.
+They are usually called suffixes, but I couldn't get that kind of syntax to work.
+In BASM the opcode prefixes can be used on a line alone, or they can be put before the opcode.
+Either way, the next opcode will be affected by the prefix.
+`SIS`, `SIL`, `LIS`, and `LIL` are the four supported prefixes.
+ex:
+`lis add hl,hl` assembles to $49,$29.